Welcome to the Ice Castles

 - Children and minors MUST be accompanied by an adult who accepts responsibility to ensure that they comply with these rules.

-- Pets are not allowed inside the Ice Castle, nor is food or drink.
+- Pets are not allowed inside the Ice Castles, nor is food or drink.

 Will Icicles Fall